polybuildr/bitnebula/content/post/go-autoescaping.md

 date = "2017-06-04T16:23:36+03:00"
 draft = false
-tags = ["dev", "golang", "webdev"] title = "Content-aware Autoescaping in Go"
+tags = ["dev", "golang", "webdev"] title = "Context-aware Autoescaping in Go" aliases = ["/content-aware-autoescaping-in-go/"]
 +++

 I've been working with server-side generated HTML for several years now, and the problem of code injection into HTML pages has been pervasive.
 A couple of days back, I discovered something fantastic that Go has built right into the standard library to help with this: context-aware autoescaping in HTML templates.